jhofker/obsidian-glean/README.md

 1. Verify your instance name is correct (just the domain part, not the full URL)
 2. Check that your API key has the correct `CHAT` scope permissions
 3. Ensure your network allows connections to your Glean instance
+4. Try toggling the "Use CORS-Free Methods" setting
-4. Try the "Test Connection" button in settings
+5. Try the "Test Connection" button in settings

 ### No Response or Empty Response